 Alas, all these trains and the theatre stopped running long ago (except for the California Zephyr and Illinois Zephyr which are Amtrak routes in the 21st century).

 On the 26th aniversary of the historic dash the “Q” donated the Pioneer Zephyr to the Chicago Museum of Science and Industy where it is proudly on display just outside the main entrance from the underground parking area for the museum, where it is one of the more popular exhibits.
-Now if we only knew what happened to the Zephyr Theatre and were there other Zephyr Theatres along the “Burlington Route”?
+The Zephyr Theatre has become a Masonic Lodge, but were there other Zephyr Theatres along the “Burlington Route”?